| Offa's Dyke - North | |

 Himalayan Balsam at Maginnis Bridge |

-We wasted no time and were soon indoors.
-The bar was empty of customers, but the landlord was there and greeted us pleasantly, before launching into a number of things that he was afraid we couldn’t do.
-This began more or less as soon as he found out that we were paying customers for the night.
-Even this wasn’t a sure thing at first, as he had put us down for staying here the night before rather than the night coming.
-He said that this was okay though, as there was availability tonight in a triple room.
-He served us our beers before commencing.
+We wasted no time getting inside.
+The bar was empty of customers but the landlord was present and greeted us pleasantly enough, before immediately launching into a list of things he was afraid we couldn't do.
+This began more or less as soon as he established that we were paying customers — which wasn't even certain at first, as he had us down for the previous night rather than the one coming.
+He resolved this, confirmed there was availability in a triple room, served us our beers, and then commenced.
+"I'm afraid you can't book in until four o'clock.
+That's our policy."

 "We'll eat our lunch and then walk on," I told him.